Skip to Content

 SettingDescription

 TitlePage title shown in search results and browser tabs.
-Supports field variables for dynamic pages
+On dynamic pages, use the inline editor to insert CMS field variables

 DescriptionMeta description for search snippets.
-Supports field variables
+On dynamic pages, use the inline editor to insert CMS field variables

 ImageSocial sharing image.
-Use an asset or a field variable for dynamic pages
+Choose an image from the file manager, or bind to a CMS image field on dynamic pages

 NoindexWhen enabled, instructs search engines not to index the page